 Latency to unroll needed to be In-transformed in order to meet the assumptions of homoscedasticity and residual normality needed for parametric statistics (Quinn and Keough, 2002).
 After that, a mixed model was conducted where latency to unroll (In-transformed) was the response variable, sex, treatment and their interactions were included as factors, body mass was included as a covariate, and ID was a random factor.
 Sum of squares was type III.
-A Tukey posthoc test was applied on the interaction term.
-These tests were conducted with the package ImerTest (Kuznetsova et al., 2017) in the software R v.
+A Tukey post-hoc test was applied on the interaction term.
+These tests were conducted with the package lmerTest (Kuznetsova et al., 2017) in the software R v.
 4.1.2 (R Core Team, 2021).
-A similar test but excluding sex can be found as Supplementary Material.